By Erin Huffstetler | 08/19/2018 | 1 Comment

 Start by washing and drying your peppers.
 Then, cut them up.
 If you’re working with hot peppers, wear gloves, and take care not to touch your face and eyes.

 To keep the seeds from spilling everywhere, cut the top of the pepper off; then, pull out the core, and shake out the remaining seeds.
 Now, cut the pepper in half; and cut the halves into strips or rings.
+Finish by cutting the pieces around the stem, so no part of the pepper goes to waste.

 Once you have everything cut to your preferred size, spread the peppers out on a sheet pan in a single layer.
 Then, flash freeze your peppers.
 This extra step will ensure that the peppers freeze in individual pieces, rather than big clumps that are difficult to break apart.